Student, Faculty, and Staff Surveys and Studies

 Teaching Basic Math: A Comparison of Two Formats (Textbook vs. Technology)

-A report on the effectiveness of two methods of teaching basic mathematics students at Berea College.
 An experimental study was designed to assess success in basic mathematics; the study compared students taught using a computerized multimedia instruction system versus those taught using a self-paced system without computerized assistance.

 Teaching Natural Science to Non-majors: A Comparison of Two Different Course Formats, the “Team of Experts” versus the “Individual Instructor” Approaches